Those words are enough to send dread through the hearts of many.

-But, in hurrying through those hectic to-do lists and during the evenings when I strived to be the perfect hostess, I learned neither of those scenarios are accurate.
-No one cares what your house looks like or what you serve.
+But, in hurrying through those hectic to-do lists and during the evenings when I strived to be the perfect hostess, I learned neither of those are what hospitality is about.
+No one cares what your house looks like, or what you serve.
 The host isn’t supposed to be the center of attention.
 The more those lessons have sunk in, the more I’ve discovered the magic of hospitality.

 The Guest List

 Hospitality Tip: Know yourself.
 For example, as an introvert, the only time I can host a big crowd is when it is family.
 Otherwise, I like to keep the party small with no more than six guests.
 Eight if I’m feeling extroverted.
 Taking your needs (and limitations) into consideration will help you relax which is important for making your guests feel welcome.

 One of the simplest ways to put make your guests feel comfortable is to create a guest list of people who would enjoy each other’s company.
 For this occasion, the guest list included:

 Matt’s counseling supervisor for the past two years and his adorable wife, Nicole, my friend Kathy, and her husband, George, and Matt and I rounded out the party to six.

 Before the Dinner Party

 Dinner Party Tip: It’s a good idea to do as much before the day of the party as possible so you can be relaxed enough to focus on your guests.
 That doesn’t mean you have to do everything yourself.
 Delegate if you need to.
 Have groceries delivered.
 Hire someone to clean the house or mow the yard.
 The goal is to be ready, mentally and emotionally, so you can be fully present for your guests.